adeck/terraform-infra/README.md

 That tool is distributed as a pip package which you may not want to install globally.
 If you just want to install it into a local directory, check out the [official python docs][] on virtualenvs.

 Short version?
-To create a virtualenv to install stuff into, run:
+To create a virtualenv, run:

     python3 -m venv /path/to/new/virtual/environment

-To "enter" that virtualenv run:
+The virtualenv must be "active" to install pip packages into it.
+Simply creating the virtualenv does not "activate" it.
+To "activate" it, run:

     . /path/to/new/virtual/environment/bin/activate

-To "leave" that virtualenv run:
+To "deactivate" it while it is active, run:

     deactivate